Triangulated categories of mixed motives: Triangulated -fibred categories in algebraic geometry

 \begin{num} We denote by $\schsep$ (resp. $\schouv$, $\schprop$) the sub-category of the category $\sch$ with the same objects but morphisms are separated morphisms of finite type (resp. open immersions, proper morphisms).
 We denote by

 the $2$-functor defined respectively by morphisms of type $f_*$ and $j_\sharp$ ($f$ any morphism of schemes).
-The proposition below is essentially based on a result of Deligne \cite[XVII, 3.3.2]{SGA4}: \end{num} \begin{prop} Assume the triangulated premotivic category $\T$ satisfies \supp.
+The proposition below is essentially based on a result of Deligne \cite[XVII, 3.3.2]{SGA4}: \end{num} \begin{prop} Assume $\T$ is a monoidal $\Pmor$-fibred category and satisfies property \supp.

 Then there exists a unique $2$-functor

 with the property that